Eequ · After school. In place of school. Beyond school.

 A summary

 If you've ever wanted to learn the skills of foraging and how to identify wild plants then this is the course for you.
 Foraging for wild food is continually increasing in popularity in the UK and Wild Edibles are often seen on menus in the Top London Restaurants.
 More and more people are no longer satisfied with just foraging blackberries for their Fruit Crumble but are seeking further knowledge and skills in safely foraging and cooking wild foods.
 Our outdoor natural larder is full of exciting discoveries and experienced foragers, we will take you on your own journey into the world of foraging.
 We will guide you on your own wild food adventure from forage and preparation to sampling the tasty Wild Dishes you have cooked together.
-Our foraging course is held in our beautiful 100 acre woodland near Canterbury and the surrounding fields.
+Our foraging course is held in our beautiful gardens, fields and woodland of Goodnestone Park, close to Canterbury, Kent

 What we'll do